zd87pl/webbuilder-poc/README.md

 # Web Builder - An example app built with Kombai

-A fully customisable website template editor - designed for visual editing of HTML templates.
+A production-ready frontend for a website template editor - designed for visual editing of HTML templates.
 Edit texts, images, and layout blocks and get functional HTML, CSS code outputs.
 This app was entirely built using [Kombai](https://kombai.com/), an AI agent built for frontend tasks, across 5 threads.

 ## 🛠️ Tech Stack